pulumi/pulumi-hugo/themes/default/content/docs/clouds/gcp/get-started/_index.md

 });
 ```

-Finally, at the end of the program file, export the resulting bucket’s endpoint URL so you can easily access it:
+At the end of the program, export the bucket’s endpoint URL:

 ```javascript
 exports.bucketEndpoint = pulumi.concat("http://storage.googleapis.com/", bucket.name, "/", bucketObject.name);